rcomito1/project-4/README.md

 # Project 4 Repo

 ## 281 Project 4 Learning Outcomes
--Build a To-Do app that uses the Web Storage API
+- Build a To-Do app that uses the Web Storage API
--The Web Storage API lets browsers store key/value pairs locally, to create a persistent data store -ES6 Class Types: The Basics
+- The Web Storage API lets browsers store key/value pairs locally, to create a persistent data store
+- ES6 Class Types: The Basics
--ES6 Class Types: Inheritance
+- ES6 Class Types: Inheritance

 ## 281 Project 3 Learning Outcomes
 - A web API or Application Programming Interface is an API accessed using the HTTP protocol.
 Web APIs often deliver data formatted as JSON